William Montgomery (New Zealand politician): Australia

 Montgomery sailed to Williamstown, Victoria, these days a suburb of Melbourne, Australia, in 1850 or 1851, and joined the gold rush.
 After a short period of digging, he set himself up as a merchant and earned enough money to be able to buy a sheep station on the Darling Downs.
 Several years of drought crippled him financially, though, and he decided to emigrate to New Zealand.

 New Zealand

 He came to New Zealand in 1860 and settled in Canterbury.
 He bought the wharf in Heathcote and imported timber from the bays on Banks Peninsula for the Christchurch market.
 This developed into a company as a timber merchant.

 On 29 August 1865, he married Jane Todhunter, born in Shenley in Hertfordshire, England.
 She was a daughter of John Todhunter from London.
 Montgomery was one of the men from a Victorian era who did not marry until they were in their middle-age, and the eventual bride would be many years their junior.

 The Canterbury Club was founded in 1872 to provide an alternative to those businessmen who had less of a rural background, as was common with Christchurch Club members.
 Montgomery chaired the initial meeting.
 Both the Canterbury and Christchurch clubs still exist.

+Montgomery served as acting honorary consul for the United Kingdoms of Sweden and Norway in Christchurch from 22 January 1872, and as honorary consul from 12 March 1875 to 6 August 1881.